lacework/terraform-provider-lacework/docs/resources/convert_v1_to_v2_resource_groups.md

 # GCP Resource Groups

-## Old Resource Groups
+## Original Resource Groups

-For GCP, the old Resource Groups supported the `projects` field which contained a list of projects to be included in the resource group.
+For GCP, the original Resource Groups supported the `projects` field which contained a list of projects to be included in the resource group.

 ### Example